Virginia Tech Hokies baseball

 The Virginia Tech Hokies baseball team represents Virginia Polytechnic Institute and State University (Virginia Tech) in NCAA Division I college baseball.
 Established in 1895, the team participates in the Coastal division of the Atlantic Coast Conference and plays its home games at English Field.
 The team's current head coach is John Szefc.
+The Hokies are one of two current ACC teams that have never participated in the NCAA Men's College World Series, along with Pittsburgh.